skipikash/jenkins/README.md

   </a>
 </p>

-A third-party go module for empowering go developers to be able to easily interact with a given Jenkins instance API.
+A third-party go module for empowering go developers to be able to easily interact with the Jenkins API.

 With a few short lines of code, kick off pipelines, stop pipelines, pass input to pipelines waiting for input, retrieve information about pipeline configuration and more!